Combinatorics of combinatorial topology: Acknowledgements

 Proposition \ref{order extension} relates flag affine $\Delta$-sets to PL Morse theory, cf.\ \cite{BB} and \cite[Example on p.\ 275]{Mc}.
 See also Kearton--Lickorish \cite{KL} (along with references to Kosi\'nski and Kuiper therein), Forman \cite{Fo} (along with elaborations in \cite{OW} and \cite{Ko}) and Bestvina \cite{Be}.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The author would like to thank A. Aizenberg, V. M. Buchstaber, A. Gaifullin, I. Izmestiev, L. Montejano, A. Skopenkov, E. Nevo, M. Skopenkov, D. Stepanov and R. \v Zivaljevi\'c for useful discussions.
+The author would like to thank A. Aizenberg, V. M. Buchstaber, A. Gaifullin, D. Gugnin, I. Izmestiev, L. Montejano, A. Skopenkov, E. Nevo, M. Skopenkov, D. Stepanov and R. \v Zivaljevi\'c for useful discussions.

-\section{Finite and infinite posets}
+\part{FINITE AND INFINITE POSETS}

-\subsection{Basic notions}
+\section{Basic notions}